OpenNebula/docs/source/deployment/opennebula_installation/frontend_installation.rst

 If you want to install only a set of gems for a specific component, read :ref:`Building from Source Code <compile>` where it is explained in more depth.

 Step 5.
-Enabling MySQL/MariaDB (Optional)
+Enabling MySQL/MariaDB/PostgreSQL (Optional)
 ================================================================================

 You can skip this step if you just want to deploy OpenNebula as quickly as possible.
-However if you are deploying this for production, or in a more serious environment, make sure you read the :ref:`MySQL Setup <mysql_setup>` section.
+However if you are deploying this for production, or in a more serious environment, make sure you read the :ref:`MySQL Setup <mysql_setup>` or :ref:`PostgreSQL Setup <postgresql_setup>` sections.

 Note that it **is** possible to switch from SQLite to MySQL, but since it's more cumbersome to migrate databases, we suggest that, if in doubt, use MySQL from the start.
+It is not possible to automatically migrate existing databases to PostgreSQL.

 Step 6.
 Starting OpenNebula
 ================================================================================